 Our vision, ethos and values form the platform from which we develop and deliver our curriculum.

 Our academic curriculum arises from the National Curriculum, as specified by the government.
 We organise this knowledge into a cumulative and sequential progression, such that children re-visit key concepts and facts throughout their time with us, to secure understanding and retention in all subject areas.
+These Knowledge and Skills Progressions can be viewed on each subject's page.
 We also endeavour to ensure we provide a depth and breadth to our children's learning through visits, trips and visitors to school.

-But we also look to provide beyond the scope of the National Curriculum, such that we help our children to develop an understanding of their own wellbeing; give them opportunities to grow personally; and encourage an outlook that reaches out to the community beyond our school.
+But we also look to provide beyond the scope of the National Curriculum, such that we help our children to develop an understanding of their own wellbeing; give them opportunities to grow personally and spiritually; and encourage an outlook that reaches out to the community beyond our school.